NBKRedSpy/QM_MoreCombatInfo/SteamReadMe.txt

 Adds the hit percentages to the combat log.
 Also suffixes damage numbers from critical hits with an exclamation point  The mod can be configured to show the "inverted rolls" as older versions of this mod did.
 See the Configuration section.

+[h1]Critical Hit Note[/h1]

+When reloading a game, critical hits in the log will no longer have the ! suffix.
+This is due to how the game saves the combat log.

 [h1]Docs[/h1]

 Example: [i][Hit] To Hit: 30 Roll: 55 Dodge: 10[/i]